keyboard_arrow_up

 Vitrification

-The point during firing at which clay particles will turn into glassy melts, forming glass.
+The stage during firing at which clay particles transform into a glass-like substance, forming a dense, non-porous ceramic.

 More Ceramic Manufacturing Information